 - The amount of time, money, and work required to get the software up and running (vs other platforms)

 - The amount of time, money, and work required to maintain the software (vs other platforms)

 - Where you can find resources, developers, and expert support for their solution

 - Whether or not they recommend the solution for your business

-Talk to the solution provider – Consult with your solution provider and ask them how you can find experts who specialise in their platform.
+Talk to the platform provider – Consult with your solution provider and ask them how you can find experts who specialise in their platform.
 Do they have a partner network?
 Who would they recommend?
-Be aware that if they’re partner-lead, their may be bias in why they’re recommending certain partners.
+Be aware that if they’re partner-lead, there may be bias in why they’re recommending certain partners.

 Good luck, and if you need more information on any of the solutions or pointers discussed above, feel free to comment below or get in touch at [email protected]